Impact

 Risk and Exploitability

-The CVSS score is not supplied, and the EPSS score is reported as less than 1%, indicating a very low probability of exploitation.
-The vulnerability is not listed in CISA’s KEV catalog.
-Based on the description, it is inferred that exploitation requires an interrupt to be generated between the request_irq() and power_supply_register() calls, which typically demands physical proximity or privileged access to trigger a hardware event.
-Because of this prerequisite, widespread exploitation is unlikely; however, any successful trigger results in a kernel crash that denies all services.
+The CVSS score of 5.5 indicates moderate severity.
+The EPSS score of less than 1 % suggests a very low likelihood of exploitation.
+The vulnerability is not in the CISA KEV catalog.
+Based on the description, it is inferred that an interrupt would need to be generated between request_irq() and power_supply_register(), which typically requires low‑level hardware access or privileged local execution.
+While widespread exploitation is unlikely, any successful trigger results in a kernel crash that denies all services.

 OpenCVE Enrichment